 Watching movies at home lets you maximize comfort while you also maximize entertainment (and allows access to your favorite snacks).
 Want some great movie snack ideas?
 Just tap or click here.

 Check out the list below to see the 10 best sites for watching movies free.
-Make sure to bookmark your favorites, so nights at home can be just as amazing as going out to the movies — while costing you nothing!
+Make sure to bookmark your favorites, so nights at home can be just as amazing as going out to the theater — while costing you nothing!

-For those who prefer comedies, thrillers and more mainstream movies (popcorn flicks, if you will), Popcornflix is the perfect free streaming site.
+For those who prefer comedies, thrillers and more mainstream movies (“popcorn flicks,” if you will), Popcornflix is the perfect free streaming site.
 It gives you access to tons of movies and TV shows to choose from in exchange for playing ads while you watch.

 If ads annoy you, this may not be your favorite site, but you won’t be able to deny the selection is vast, covering a variety of film eras, along with recent releases.